123cs/demo_jersey_jetty/README.md

   - lastupdated_date

 # API Instruction
-- Create a new Note:
+- Create a new demo.Note:

   POST method to /note